yhz0/SD/README.md

     * Follow instructions in the README file.
   3. For `v2.0`
     * Change into source directory: `cd SD`
-    * Check to make sure that the cplex installation directory is correct for your system.
+    * Check the `makefile` to make sure that the cplex installation directory is correct for your system.
     * Compile the code: `make all`
   4. Setup a directory to write output files.
     * `mkdir spOutput`